 Dokku runs on almost any hardware and is well at home in the cloud.
 To run Dokku, your server should have at least 1GB of RAM which makes the preconfigured 1CPU/1GB host an ideal starting point for testing your own PaaS.

 Start by deploying a server with at least the minimum requirements.

 If you have a domain name available, set the server hostname to a subdomain such as dokku.example.com.
 You should configure your DNS provider to point the subdomain including a wildcard to the public IP of your Dokku server.
 This will allow you to personalise the platform from the get-go.

-We also recommend including your SSH keys to your server at deployment to make logging in more secure but also to make configuring Dokku easier later on.
-If you have not already added your public SSH keys at your UpCloud control panel, here is a quick introduction to Managing Your SSH Keys.
+We also recommend including your SSH keys to your server at deployment to make logging in more secure and also to make configuring Dokku easier later on.
+If you have not already added your public SSH keys to your UpCloud control panel, here is a quick introduction to Managing Your SSH Keys.